Reema Nanavaty: Biography

 If the villagers of Gokhantar, in the arid deserts of western Gujarat state have a supply of sweet water today, they have their womenfolk to thank for it says Reema Nanavaty.

 Reema Nanavaty was born in Ahmedabad, to Bharati Nanavaty and Rameshchandra Nanavaty, in the Indian state of Gujarat on 22 May 1964.
 Her paternal grandfather Mahendrarai Nanavaty was a well known labour lawyer who worked for the Textile Labour Association or TLA (also known as Majoor Mahajan Sangh) founded by Mahatma Gandhi, from which SEWA originates.
 Her maternal grandfather, Shyamprasad Vasavada was the General Secretary of the Textile Labour Association, a labour leader and Gandhian.
 He worked closely with Anasuya Sarabhai – on whom Reema’s family curated an exhibition – “Motaben” in 2012.
 Nanavaty is the daughter-in-law Ela Bhatt, a renowned women's empowerment activist, Padma Bhushan winner and the founder of SEWA.

 Nanavaty was raised and schooled in Ahmedabad.
 She pursued a master's in microbiology with Medical Laboratory Technician training and graduated in Science from the Gujarat University.
 Opting for a career of civil service, she passed the civil services examination (IAS).
 However, her stay there lasted only one year as she quit the service to take up full-time social service.
+The Training/Deferral Phase: In her extensive personal profile interview with the Business Standard, she clarifies that right when she was packed and about to leave for her formal IAS training academy, she received a surprise interview call and subsequent offer from SEWA to handle drought relief work.The "One Year" Timeline: While she physically chose to work on the ground with SEWA rather than undergo her civil services training modules, the paperwork to process a formal resignation from a central government service like the IAS takes months to conclude.
+Officially, she spent roughly a calendar year from the time of selection before her formal resignation from government records was finalized.